nagyesta/file-barj/SECURITY.md

 As File BaRJ is intended to be a standalone backup utility.
 When using File BaRJ, you are responsible for securing the environment where it is running, including the cryptographic keys or other sensitive materials which are used by File BaRj during the backup or restore processes.
-The File BaRJ artifacts are only using the dependencies which are necessary for them to run, but despite our best efforts, these dependencies might hav vulnerabilities.
+The File BaRJ artifacts are only using the dependencies which are necessary for them to run, but despite our best efforts, these dependencies might have vulnerabilities.
 We try to keep the dependency versions up-to-date by using automated tools for updating them as well as regular release triggers.
 As a result, we aim to release an updated version each month.

 When running the backup tool, File BaRj will expect that the configuration file is properly constructed and was not tampered with.
 You,